-I will be continuing my 1 Peter Fiction series next week, but for today I am over at Preston Yancey’s fine abode, guest posting on a series called ‘an everlasting meal and a moveable feast’.
+I am over at Preston Yancey’s fine abode, guest posting on a series called ‘an everlasting meal and a moveable feast’.
 Today I am sharing about a time that is still a little vulnerable for me: the week after I gave birth in hospital.
 I’d love it if you could hop on over with me […]